Frequently asked questions

 During pilot this could be due to:

-If your ID was used, and it was not you, we recommend you contacting the merchant immediately.
-If you know what document was used, you should consider replacing it.
+If you know what identity document was used, you should consider replacing it.

 Google/Android Instructions - Cancel, pause, or change a subscription on Google Play - Android - Google Play Help